 - 1. Navigate to the "Object: Satellite" menu option and press ENTER. - 2.
 Use the Scroll keys to scroll through the list of satellites. - 3.
-Select a satellite from list and press ENTER. - 4.
-"Calculating..." and then "Tracking..." displays.
+Select a satellite from list and press ENTER.

+- 4. "Calculating..." and then "Tracking..." displays.
 If the satellite is going to make a pass, "Located" displays. - 5.
 Use the Scroll keys to display data about the pass: aos-acquisition of signal and los-loss of signal.
 If you subtract the aos from the los, you can calculate how long the satellite will be visible.
 Location information also displays. - "Alarm" displays after the location information.
 Press ENTER and AudioStar automatically sets the alarm to sound a minute before the satellite's scheduled appearance.
-You may return to regular observations until the alarm goes off. - 7.
-When the alarm goes off, return to the Satellite menu and press a Scroll key until the desired satellite is on the top line of the display. - 8.
+You may return to regular observations until the alarm goes off. - When the alarm goes off, return to the Satellite menu and press a Scroll key until the desired satellite is on the top line of the display. - 8.
 Press GO TO.
 AudioStar slews the telescope to where the satellite should appear.
-The motor drive stops and a countdown is displayed.

-Note: If the scheduled appearance position of the satellite is obstructed (i.e., by a building, tree, or hill), press ENTER and AudioStar starts to move the telescope along the expected satellite track.
-When the track clears the obstruction, press ENTER again to pause the telescope, then continue with this procedure.

-- With about 20 seconds left on the countdown timer, start watching through the telescope viewfinder (Pg.
-15, Fig. 1, 5 or Pg.
-18, Fig. 12, 5) for the satellite to enter the field of view. - 10.
+The motor drive stops and a countdown is displayed. - Note: If the scheduled appearance position of the satellite is obstructed (i.e., by a building, tree, or hill), press ENTER and AudioStar starts to move the telescope along the expected satellite track.
+When the track clears the obstruction, press ENTER again to pause the telescope, then continue with this procedure. - With about 20 seconds left on the countdown timer, start watching through the Red Dot Finder for the satellite to enter the field of view. - 10.
 When the satellite enters the viewfinder field of view, press ENTER.
 The telescope starts to track with the satellite. - 11.
 Use the AudioStar Arrow keys to center the object in the viewfinder, then look through the eyepiece to view the object.

-Satellite orbits change and new satellites are launched.
-Visit the Meade web site (www.meade. com) approximately once a month to get updated information and instructions on how to download this data to AudioStar.
+Satellite orbits change and new satellites (including the Space Shuttle) are launched.
+Visit the Meade web site (www.meade.com) to get updated information and instructions on how to download this data to AudioStar.
 If orbital parameters are more than one month old, the satellite pass may not happen at the time predicted by AudioStar.
-Downloading requires the optional #505 AstroFinder[TM] Software and Cable Connector Kit.
-See OPTIONAL ACCESSORIES, page 44.
+Downloading requires the optional #505 AstroFinderTM Software and Cable Connector Kit.